Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 * `hs_provisioning_hostname` - a hostname that resolves by DNS round-robin to all Homesteads in the cluster.
 Should include the HTTP provisioning port (usually 8889).
 Not needed when using an external HSS.
 * `chronos_hostname`  - a hostname that resolves to a Chronos node.
 Because Chronos nodes pass timers balance timers amongst themselves, this typically just points to the local Chronos node.
 Should include the port (7253).
 * `ralf_hostname` - a hostname that resolves by DNS round-robin to all Ralf nodes in the cluster.
 Should include the port (usually 9888).
 This is also used (without the port) as the Origin-Realm of the Diameter messages Ralf sends.
 Optional if no Ralf nodes exist.
 * `cdf_identity` - a Diameter identity that represents the address of an online Charging Function.
-Subscribers provisioned through Ellis will have this set as their Primary Charging Collection Function on P-Charging-Function-Addresses headers on responses to their successful REGISTERs.
+Subscribers provisioned through Ellis will have this set as their Primary Charging Collection Function on P-Charging-Function-Addresses headers on responses to their successful REGISTERs, and Bono will add similarly in originating requests.
 * `xdms_hostname` - a hostname that resolves by DNS round-robin to all Homer nodes in the cluster.
 Should include the port (usually 7888).
 * `local_ip` - this should be set to an IP address which is configured on an interface on this system, and can communicate on an internal network with other Clearwater nodes and IMS core components like the HSS.
 * `public_ip` - this should be set to an IP address accessible to external clients (SIP UEs for Bono, web browsers for Ellis).
 It does not need to be configured on a local interface on the system - for example, in a cloud environment which puts instances behind a NAT.